jneem/jekyll-now/_posts/tikz/merge.md

 d4 e4
 ```

-Since the VCS will request a filification whenever a merge results in a dagle,
-your editor and compiler will only ever see files!

 ## But how is that new?

-If your eyes haven't glazed over by now, you might be feeling a bit cheated:
+If your eyes haven't glazed over by now (sorry, it's been a long post), you
-I promised you a new framework that avoids the pitfalls of manual merge
+might be feeling a bit cheated: I promised you a new framework that avoids the
-resolution, but filification looks an awful lot like manual merge resolution.
+pitfalls of manual merge resolution, but flattening looks an awful lot like
-I'll answer this criticism in more detail in the next post, where I demonstrate
+manual merge resolution.
+I'll answer this criticism in more detail in the next
-the `pijul` tool and how it differs from `git`.
-But here's a little teaser: the
+post, where I demonstrate the `pijul` tool and how it differs from `git`.
+But
-difference between filification and manual merge resolution is that
+here's a little teaser: the difference between flattening and manual merge
-filification is completely transparent to the VCS: it's just a patch like any
+resolution is that flattening is completely transparent to the VCS: it's just
-other.
-That means we can do fun things, like re-ordering or reverting patches,
+a patch like any other.
+That means we can do fun things, like re-ordering or
-even in the presence of conflicting merges.
+reverting patches, even in the presence of conflicting merges.
+But more on that
-But more on that in the next post.
+in the next post.